drain0/isi-fog-deb/README.md

 * Do not set a password for mysql leave it blank.

 ### Package Creation ###
-package setup:
-dpkg-buildpackage -b
+* dpkg-buildpackage -b
-dpkg-buildpackage -rfakeroot -Tclean
+* dpkg-buildpackage -rfakeroot -Tclean

 ### Package installation ###
 package usage: